marksibrahim/Effective-Java-Notes/README.md

 * to test a class that's intended for inheritance, a good strategy is to create a subclass
 * constructors should not call methods that you can overwrite

 Generally avoid inheritance, unless you explicitly plan for it by documenting the use cases, protecting methods,  and testing.

+# Prefer interfaces to abstract classes

+Abstract class allows to implement classes, where interfaces you define the signature.

+You can implement multiple interfaces, instead of having a rigid hierarchy.
+You can make use of mixins

+Skeletal implementation

+* Class can inherit skeletal implementation or create an instance of it to access the methods

+Avoid abstract classes and use skeletal implementations of interface